 How to Cite

 Bains, W. 2006.
 Drug Bioavailability, Distribution and Clearance Prediction.
-Encyclopedia of Molecular Cell Biology and Molecular Medicine. .
+Reviews in Cell Biology and Molecular Medicine. .

 - Published Online: 15 SEP 2006